Diving in the Surin Islands

 Have a look through our Frequently asked questions

 The Surin liveaboard diving season runs from mid October to early May, though the best time for a visit is from December to April.
-Outside of these months it can be wet and windy.
+Outside of these months it can be wet and windy and there are, therefore, no scheduled trips to the area.

 Good for: Reef life and health, snorkelling, small animals and beginner divers